yil384/ChipMATE/README.md

 ChipMATE pairs a **Verilog-generating agent** with a **Python reference-model agent** that mutually verify each other's outputs on random stimuli.
 The two agents iteratively refine their code through cross-verification feedback until they agree.
 No golden testbench, no human spec annotations, no API dependency at deployment time.

 **No golden testbench.** Many prior RTL generation works rely on a pre-written golden testbench for verification, which is rarely available in real chip design workflows.
-ChipMATE never uses one.
-Verification relies entirely on bilateral agreement between the two agents over self-generated random stimuli, making the framework directly applicable to industry settings where only a natural-language specification exists.
+ChipMATE never uses one, making the framework directly applicable to industry settings where only a natural-language specification exists.

-**Interface I/O signals.** In real chip design, all port names and bit-widths are formally specified before any RTL implementation begins.
-Benchmark datasets typically do not provide this.
-To better reflect industry practice, ChipMATE's prompts are conditioned on a structured interface specification.
-Since benchmarks do not supply one, we extract the module port declaration from the golden Verilog file.
-This is the only information read from the golden file; no implementation logic ever reaches the agents.
+**Interface I/O signals.** In real chip design, port names and bit-widths are formally specified before RTL implementation begins.
+To reflect this, ChipMATE conditions its prompts on a structured interface specification.
+Since benchmarks do not provide one, we extract the module port declaration from the golden Verilog file.
+No implementation logic is ever read to guarantee fairness.

 ## Benchmark results
-...

 Pass@1 / pass@5 (%) for Verilog generation, taken from Table 1 of our paper: